mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 exception: connect failed
 {% endhighlight %}

 So `mongod` is either not running on this machine, or not listening on the default port 27017.
-We can try to find the listening port of `mongod` using netstat, but we'll need to be root...
+We can try to find the listening port of `mongod` using netstat, but we'll need to be root for that...
 Let's see what we can do:
 {% highlight bash %}
 $ sudo -l
 User elf may run the following commands on f12e9b6f53e3: